 For more information about the engagement process for the Norwood CLIP see here.

-Following engagement with local people living and working in the area, the Council is now conducting an analysis of the responses and findings will published later in 2017.
+Following engagement with local people living and working in the area, the Council is now conducting an analysis of the responses and findings will published in Spring 2018.

 For more information about the engagement process for the North Lambeth CLIP see here.